schollz/clcks/README.md

 other notes:

-- repeats >9 means infinite repeating, so you have to toggle off with K2 or K3
+- max repeats means infinite repeating, so you have to toggle off with K2 or K3
-- adjusting rate (E3) adjusts absolute rate, and the direction (cw/ccw) adjusts forward/reverse

 ## my other patches